With Imran Khan in jail, Pakistan prepares for elections most voters don't trust - ExBulletin

 In the streets of the capital, enthusiasm was low for an election that appears to many to be predetermined.

-A Gallup poll released Tuesday confirmed this sentiment, with seven in 10 Pakistanis surveyed saying they do not have confidence in the fairness of their elections.
+A Gallup poll released Tuesday confirmed this sentiment (new window), with seven in ten Pakistanis surveyed saying they had no confidence in the fairness of their elections.

+Police officers gesture next to fallen motorcycles of supporters of Imran Khan's PTI party, during a clash at a rally in Karachi, Pakistan, January 28.

 The same poll found that a record 70 percent of the country's residents say economic conditions where they live are worsening.